 To prepare for potential disaster, you first will need to identify the business features you most need to protect, which leads most companies to examine their cybersecurity protection.

-“Most of resiliency really starts with having a plan — understanding your key business processes, your key business systems and your critical business data," said Brian Fricke, City National Bank's chief information security officer.
+“Most of resiliency really starts with having a plan — understanding your key business processes, your key business systems and your critical business data," said Paul Keener, City National's head of cybersecurity operations.
 "Once you've done that, you can determine how to best protect it."

 As part of crisis planning, businesses need to build in redundancy so they can continue to serve customers, especially online.
 This step includes backing up data and any operational processes you may need to maintain operations.